August 26, 2020

 Because it’s synced with the G2 marketplace, where every software vendor has to choose a main category, G2 Track can detect if you're using a specific software tool that you should consolidate or completely move away from.
 If there are, you can make the appropriate moves to free up your stack and start using an application with more benefits to your team.

 Secondly, G2 Track is able to showcase user sentiment data, which allows you to see if it’s time to find a new software solution and start the software vendor evaluation process.
-Once you send out employee pulse surveys asking your teammates to share exactly how they feel about each application, this data will be presented into a grid with four quadrants.
+Once you send out employee pulse surveys asking your teammates to share exactly how they feel about each application, this data will be presented in a grid with four quadrants.

 These quadrants include: